Top Things to Do in Siem Reap, Cambodia for Every Traveler

 Powered by GetYourGuide

-• November - February (not as hot in these months)
+I reccomend visiting from November to February (not as hot in these months).

-How to Get to Siem Reap:
+How to Get to Siem Reap?

 • You can fly directly to Siem Reap-Angkor International Airport (SAI).
 The airport is located about 50 km from the downtown area.
-You can book ahead to find cheaper transport options (around $7-$10 USD).
+You can book ahead to find cheaper transport options (around 7-10 USD).

 • Pro Tip: If you arrive after 9:00 P.M., finding a ride to the downtown area of Siem Reap can be challenging.
 If you are unable to book ahead, I recommend finding someone from your flight who is also traveling downtown and asking if they want to split the fare (usually around $35).